chikin-4x/eon-bulk-recovery/README.md

 **Cause**: Cannot assume cross-account role in restore account

 **Solutions**:
-- **If using AWS Organizations**: Ensure the application is deployed in the Organization Management Account and the restore account is a member of the organization
+- **If using AWS Organizations**: Ensure the application is deployed in the Organization Management Account and the restore account is a member of the organization.
+The restore account must have either `OrganizationAccountAccessRole` or `AWSControlTowerExecution` role (automatically created by AWS Organizations/Control Tower).
+- **If using role chaining**: Ensure `EonBulkRecoveryChainRole` exists in the management account and the restore account has `AWSControlTowerExecution` (for Control Tower) or `OrganizationAccountAccessRole` (for standard Organizations).
 - **If using manual role**: Verify the cross-account role exists and has the correct trust policy allowing the Lambda execution role to assume it
 - Check CloudWatch Logs for the specific error message